alejandralopezperez/telegram-bot-reddit/README.md

 ## Create the .env file

 To create the `.env` file of the project, locate the `.env.template` file in the root directory of the project and rename the file to `.env`.
 This is the file that will hold the environment-specific variables.
-Add the API token as the NBT_ACCESS_TOKEN environment variable
+The API token can be added to the .env file as the NBT_ACCESS_TOKEN environment variable

     NBT_ACCESS_TOKEN=<NBT_ACCESS_TOKEN>

-and save the .env file.
+or passed as an environment variable when running the docker image.
+If the token is set in the dotenv file and when running the docker image, the latter will take priority over the dotenv file.

 ## Running newsbot